Toxicology Tests [en Español]

-A toxicology test examines blood, urine, or saliva for the presence of drugs.
-Most toxicology tests determine only the presence of drugs (called qualitative testing) in the body and not the specific level or quantity.
-Follow-up testing is often required to determine the exact level of a certain drug in the body (called quantitative testing) and to confirm the results of initial testing.
+Most tox screens are qualitative tests.
+This means they only find out if drugs are present in the body, not the exact level or quantity.
+Follow-up quantitative testing is often done to find the level of a drug in the body and to confirm the results of the first test.

 What Affects the Test

-- Drinking or eating some types of food (such as a food containing poppy seeds).
+- You drink or eat some types of food (such as a food that contains poppy seeds).

-- The amount of time between taking the drug and collecting the sample.
+- There is too much time between taking the drug and collecting the sample.

-- Not having a large enough urine sample.
+- You don't give a large enough urine sample.

 What To Think About

-- Attempts to block or interfere with test results by drinking large amounts of water or taking other substances may be dangerous and usually do not change the test results.
+- Trying to change test results by drinking large amounts of water or taking other substances can be dangerous.
+And it usually doesn't change the results.